 These are just some of the errors committed by Sedgwick CMS.
 There may be others.
 You must address these errors immediately, as your appeal of Sedgwick CMS’ denial of your disability benefits is time sensitive.
 The time limits to appeal are defined by your LTD policy, but the time limit is typically 180 days.

-If you have applied for long-term disability benefits and Sedgwick CMS has denied your claim, contact long term disability attorney Nick A. Ortiz immediately.
-Mr. Ortiz Law Firm has successfully represented many disabled individuals in appeals and lawsuits against Sedgwick CMS.
-Mr. Ortiz is familiar with Sedgwick CMS’ claim tactics and can help you receive the disability benefits you deserve.
-Please call 850-898-9904 for a free consultation.
+If you have applied for long-term disability benefits and Sedgwick CMS has denied your claim, contact the experienced long term disability attorneys at the Ortiz Law Firm immediately.
+The Ortiz Law Firm has successfully represented many disabled individuals in appeals and lawsuits against Sedgwick CMS.
+Our law firm is familiar with Sedgwick CMS’ claim tactics and can help you receive the disability benefits you deserve.
+Please call 850-308-7833 for a free consultation.